telerik/maui-docs/get-started/first-steps-vs.md

 @[template](/_contentTemplates/get-started.md#start-free-trial)

-## Step 1: Download Telerik MAUI Extension
+## Step 1: Download the Extension for Visual Studio

 To use the **Telerik UI for .NET MAUI Create New Project** wizard, install the Telerik UI for .NET MAUI Visual Studio Extension.
-You can get the extension from:

-* <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikMAUIExtensions" target="_blank">The Visual Studio Marketplace.</a>
+You can get the extension from <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.telerik-maui-productivity-tools" target="_blank">the Visual Studio Code Marketplace.</a>

-## Step 2: Start the Telerik MAUI Extension
+## Step 2: Create a New Project

 To start the wizard, use the [Project](#project-menu) menu.